hubertklonowski/actions-training/README.md

 // ideas
-new release => new package
-Action that uses outputs from other action
-Action that has costumized branding
+Action that has customized branding
-Setting custom error code for javascript action Setting custom error code for docker container motivating developer after failed deployment
+Setting custom error code for javascript action Setting custom error code for docker container